jadnco/locus-backend/README.md

 Note: Need to figure out another solution of keeping track of the users that have liked the spot.
 Having a list of user ids is alright for now, but it will quickly become an issue when dealing with thousands of users.

 One idea is to have the route `spot/:id/likes` which would return the user objects, just by querying separately.
+A new `Likes` model would need to be made.

 #### GET spots/:id